Seirdy/seirdy.one/content/posts/website-best-practices.md

 The WCAG are an excellent starting point for learning about accessibility, but make for a poor stopping point.
 Much of the content on this page simply isn't covered by the WCAG.
 One of my favorite resources for learning about what the WCAG _doesn't_ cover is [Axess Lab](https://axesslab.com/articles/).

-I've learned about a great number of underrepresented ways to browse from the Fediverse, particularly from [this subthread asking people to share](https://pleroma.envs.net/notice/AHqp3TEDFoyz0W4nbc).
+I've learned about a great number of underrepresented ways to browse from the Fediverse, particularly from [this subthread asking people to share](https://pleroma.envs.net/notice/AHqp3TEDFoyz0W4nbc) (requires JavaScript; [plaintext mirror](https://gopher.envs.net/pleroma.envs.net:7070/1/notices/AHqp3TEDFoyz0W4nbc)).
 Several responses informed updates to this page.

 An early version of this article received useful responses when I [posted it to Lobsters](https://lobste.rs/s/akcw1m/opinionated_list_best_practices_for); I incorporated some feedback shortly afterward.